General Surgery

 - Breast surgery, including mastectomy and lumpectomy procedures

-General surgeons who are a part of Mount Nittany Health perform surgical procedures at Mount Nittany Medical Center and Mount Nittany Surgical Center.
+General surgeons who are a part of Mount Nittany Health perform surgical procedures at Mount Nittany Medical Center and Mount Nittany Health Surgical Center.

 Learn more about how to prepare for and what to expect during your procedure: